Unsolved: The Mysterious Disappearance of Santiago Flight 513

 On September 4, 1954, Santiago Airlines Flight 513 departed from Aachen, West Germany, destined for Porto Alegre, Brazil.
 The flight should have taken around 18 hours.

 Instead, it took 35 years.
 On October 12, 1989, without any contact with air traffic controllers, Santiago Flight 513 was spotted circling the Porto Alegre airport, where it eventually made a successful landing.
+Witnesses at the airport reported an eerie sense of disbelief as the ghostly plane descended, unannounced and seemingly out of nowhere, stirring questions that no one was prepared to answer.
+How did Santiago Flight 513 disappear so suddenly, only to reappear decades later in such an inexplicable manner?

 Another of Several Unsolved Aviation Mysteries

 Then there are those aircraft that set off, traveling from point A to point B, and are never heard from again, with nothing left behind, no reports of distress — not even poor weather conditions to pin the blame on.
 These stories, though puzzling and eerie, have occurred often enough to have attracted the expertise of scientists and meteorologists (along with other theorists), looking for a pattern among the disappearances.
-Perhaps the most famous of these incidences are tales from the Bermuda Triangle, the legendary vortex where aircraft and ships just seem to vanish without a trace.
+Perhaps the most famous of these incidents are tales from the Bermuda Triangle, the legendary vortex where aircraft and ships just seem to vanish without a trace.

 What Happened to Santiago Flight 513?